scottshambaugh/monaco/README.md

 ### License:

 This software is distributed under [the GPLv3.0 license](LICENSE.md).
-Please contact Scott Shambaugh for use of this software in proprietary applications.
+Please contact Scott Shambaugh for licensing this software for distribution in proprietary applications.